jberkenmeier/Adopt-A-Meal/README.md

+# Adopt-A-Meal

 ## Sponsors: Cody Gacek (Foerstel) and Jodi Peterson (Interfaith Sanctuary)

 ## Project Description:

 The Adopt-A-Meal project allows members of the community to volunteer to provide meals for Interfaith Sanctuary.
-This project aims to help simplify the scheduling process for meals through an simple date selection process, after which users can fill a "Meal Adoption" form and submit it for admin approval.
+This part of the project aims to help simplify the scheduling process for meals through an simple date selection process, after which users can fill a "Meal Adoption" form and submit it for admin approval.
 All approved forms should be displayed so users can be aware of what meals/events are planned.

 ## Team Members: